fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/staking-payment-locks.md

 <figure><img src="../../.gitbook/assets/_whyvrafvr_cubes_843b0dd3-bafb-4dff-8d3b-ae5788721c60.png" alt="" width="563"><figcaption></figcaption></figure>

-In the realm of PoLN's operational dynamics, this phase serves as a foundational checkpoint, ensuring both initiator and fellowship commitment.&#x20;
+In the realm of PoLN's operational dynamics, this phase serves as a foundational checkpoint, ensuring both initiator and fellowship commitment.

 By mandating staked assets and locking payments, it infuses the ecosystem with accountability, while safeguarding the interests of all participants.